Wu-Patrick/Deformation-Monitoring-Dev/README.md

 ### Introduction

-This is the source code for training and testing PUNet/DDNet, which will be uploaded soon.
+This is the source code for training and testing PUNet/DDNet, implemented in the PyTorch framework version 1.8.0 based on Python 3.6.

 ### Installation

-The code was tested with Python 3.6.
+Assume you have Python 3.6 installed.

 1. Clone the repo: